mikehuntemann/9x16/02-network-attached-media/05-tiktok-takeover.md

 Those emerging viral happenings are a temporary form of synchronization, or so-called ["micro-singularities"](https://web.archive.org/web/20190407203813/https://www.fastcompany.com/3047798/welcome-to-the-age-of-the-micro-singularity).
 They a rhythm-based, in repetitive production processes in relation to the content creators production and viewing habits.
 So what is the purpose?
 The survival of the information itself, the idea, the pattern, and through that the network in which it appears, grows and spreads.
 The meme can act as the fuel and amplifier of user-generated content.
 Its creation is decentralized in its nature and therefore hard to control.

-These creations are appreciated, supported and guided by the engagement- and performance-based AI systems, which don't control the creation itself but what gets seen and consequently gets replicated for content that seems to be "performative" enough.
+These creations are appreciated, supported and guided by the engagement- and performance-based AI systems, which don't control the creation itself but what gets seen and consequently gets replicated for content that seems to be "performative".

 TikTok (as well as any other AI-driven social media platform) monitors and responds to the unfolding creations, mutations and interactions, managing the ["content lifecycle"](https://web.archive.org/web/20180722215334/http://www.bytedance.com/ai/).
 Interestingly, this also implies the cycling, repetitive nature of patterns within the content.

-AI system can sense what resonates the most with our limbic system.
+The AI system can "sense" what resonates the most with our limbic system.
 We do it unconsciously, without being able to describe why it "kicks" us.
 Bundled with the functions of the meme, which also has a “psychological appeal” to us.
 This is probably now the fundamental problem of "information asymmetry", were technology becomes "more conscious" of behavior patterns than the users within the system.

 > "[Memes] force us to react to them by trying to perfect an even better generation of armaments, thus assuring their own replication and survival.
 And in doing so they exact a price from those who let their minds be colonized by them, a price reckoned in psychic energy, labor, resources, and money." – Mihaly Csikszentmihalyi, The Evolving Self (1993), Memes vs Genes, p.
 126